Numerical calculation of the $k$-space second Chern number in four dimensions: Results in the 4D Dirac model

 The computational efficiency of the three methods is further elucidated by comparing their convergence rates as a function of the number of diagonalizations $N_k$, as illustrated in Figs.~\ref{fig_line}(d)-\ref{fig_line}(g).
 In the regime far from the topological phase transition [e.g., $m/c = -3.5$ in Fig.~\ref{fig_line}(d)], Method II exhibits the most rapid convergence, reaching a low error threshold with minimal computational cost.
 Method III follows as the second most efficient approach, while Method I demonstrates the slowest convergence, requiring a significantly larger $N_k$ to yield the same level of numerical accuracy.

-As the system approaches the critical point [$m/c = -3.9$ in Fig.~\ref{fig_line}(e)], distinct shifts in performance emerge.
-The convergence rate of Method I slows down noticeably, reflecting its sensitivity to the narrowing spectral gap.
-Although Method II still manages to converge, it begins to exhibit signs of numerical instability, characterized by prominent oscillations in the results.
-This suggests that while Method II is efficient in regions with a large topological gap and smooth Berry curvature, its reliability diminishes near the transition due to the emergence of sharp curvature singularities that a uniform grid fails to capture.
+As the system approaches the phase transition point [$m/c = -3.9$ in Fig.~\ref{fig_line}(e)], distinct shifts in performance emerge.
+The convergence rate of Method I slows down.
+Although Method II still manages to converge, it begins to exhibit numerical instability, characterized by oscillations in the curve.
+This suggests that while Method II is efficient in regions with a large topological gap with smooth Berry curvature, its reliability diminishes near the transition due to the emergence of sharp curvature singularities.

 In the immediate vicinity of the critical point [$m/c = -3.99$ and $-3.999$ in Figs.~\ref{fig_line}(f) and \ref{fig_line}(g)], both Method I and Method II fail to provide converged topological invariants.
-Even with an extensive computational overhead (reaching up to $N_k \approx 10^8$ diagonalizations), the numerical errors remain unacceptably high, failing to reach a clear integer.
-In stark contrast, Method III remains highly robust under these extreme conditions.
-It achieves a satisfactory precision of $\Delta C_2 \approx 0.001$ with only $10^6$ diagonalizations, demonstrating a clear advantage in both efficiency and reliability for resolving complex topological phase diagrams.
+Even with a highly dense $k$-grid involving $N_k \approx 10^8$ diagonalizations, they fail to reach an integer value.
+In contrast, the results obtained through Method III remain quantized near the topological phase transition points.
+It yields an integer value of $C_2$ with a precision of $\Delta C_2 \approx 0.001$ using only $10^6$ diagonalizations.
+This demonstrates a clear advantage in both efficiency and reliability for numerically calculating the $k$-space second Chern number.